particle-iot/docs/src/content/en/photon/connect.md

 We're going to install the Particle CLI on your computer.
 If you already have node.js installed, you can skip to [this step](#install-the-particle-cli).

 ####Installing Node.js
-The Particle CLI is most stable on the 10.38 version of Node.js.
-To use the CLI, download the [10.38 version of the OS X installer](http://nodejs.org/dist/v0.10.38/node-v0.10.38.pkg).
+The Particle CLI runs with Node.js.
+Grab the latest version from [the Node.js website](http://nodejs.org/download)

 Launch the installer and follow the instructions to install node.js.